History of Rebel Baseball

 After Gibbs stepped down following the 1990 campaign, another Ole Miss All-America and former Major Leaguer returned to lead the Rebels, as Don Kessinger was hired prior to the 1991 season.

 Kessinger would spend six years as the Ole Miss skipper, leading the Rebels to four 30-win seasons.
-His 1995 team produced a school record for wins, going 40-22 and earning the school's first NCAA Regional bid since 1977.
+His 1995 team produced a then-school record for wins, going 40-22 and earning the school’s first NCAA Regional bid since 1977.

 Led by All-America performers David Dellucci and Jamey Price, Ole Miss finished on the verge of its first World Series appearance since 1972, placing second at the NCAA Atlantic I Regional behind host-Florida State.